 — UEFA EURO 2020 (@EURO2020) July 13, 2021

-Since the qualifying process was completed in 2019, the format for the Euro 2020 will remain the same.
+The format for Euro 2024 will remain the same.
 The newly-formed UEFA Nations League will provide an opportunity for more teams to qualify for the Euros as well.
-The tournament format consists of a group stage, knockout stage, a round of 16, quarter-finals, semi-finals, and the finals.
+The tournament format consists of a group stage, knockout stage, a round of 16, quarter-finals, semi-finals, and finals.

 Past Euro Cup Winners

 - 2004 - Greece

 - 1996 - Germany